-"If you knew the gift of God, and Who it is who says to you, 'Give Me a drink,' (Jn 4:7) you would have asked Him, and He would have given you living water."...
-Jesus answered and said to her, "Everyone who drinks (present tense = continually drinks) of this (physical) water shall thirst again; but whoever (cp ANYONE in Jn 7:37) drinks (aorist active = speaks of a one time action ~ belief in Jesus) of the water that I shall give him shall never (double negative = never, not ever) thirst; but the water that I shall give him shall become in him a well (different word than "well" mentioned by the woman who used phrear = a hole in the ground, more like a cistern, with water at the bottom, but Jesus used word pege = a spring or fountain) of water springing up (hallomai [root of agalliao = jump for joy!] in present tense = continually leaping, jumping, gushing, bubbling up) to eternal life (Remember eternal life does not begin when you die, but when you believe - see Jn 5:24 where "has eternal life" = our present possession!
+"If you knew the gift of God, and Who it is who says to you, 'Give Me a drink,' (Jn 4:7) you would have asked Him, and He would have given you living water."...Jesus answered and said to her, "Everyone who drinks (present tense = continually drinks) of this (physical) water shall thirst again; but whoever (cp ANYONE in Jn 7:37) drinks (aorist active = speaks of a one time action ~ belief in Jesus) of the water that I shall give him shall never (double negative = never, not ever) thirst; but the water that I shall give him shall never (double negative = never, not ever) thirst; but the water that I shall give him shall never (double negative = never, not ever) thirst; but the water that I shall give him shall become in him a well (different word than "well" mentioned by the woman who used phrear = a hole in the ground, more like a cistern, with water at the bottom, but Jesus used word pege = a spring or fountain) of water springing up (hallomai [root of agalliao = jump for joy!] in present tense = continually leaping, jumping, gushing, bubbling up) to eternal life (Remember eternal life does not begin when you die, but when you believe - see Jn 5:24 where "has eternal life" = our present possession!
 How can you lose what is your eternal possession?
 You can't and it logically, clearly follows that you cannot lose your salvation!)."
-(Jn 4:10, 13-14)
+(Jn 4:10-note, John 4:13-14-note)